LizChe/organism-java-improved-sequences-augmented/README.md

 * [Java Shell User’s Guide](https://docs.oracle.com/javase/9/jshell/toc.htm)
 * [A Hands-on Session with JShell](https://blog.overops.com/java-9-early-access-a-hands-on-session-with-jshell-the-java-repl)

-## __Snug as a bug in a mug__
+## __Snug as a bug in a ~~rug~~ mug__
+_P.S.
+This idiom means to be warm, cozy and comfortable_

-This chapter has aims to get you comfortable with Java 11 features.
+This chapter has aims to get you comfortable with Java 9, 10, 11 features.
 All the code is provided in `com/codecool/organismjava` directory.

 __Approximate speech__:

-- Compile and run a single file in one line
+- Compile and run a single file in one line with Java 11.
   - there is no need in `javac` command anymore
   - in order to try this feature out navigate to `organismjava` directory
   - type: `java CompileMe.java`

-- New features of String class can be found in `strings` package
+- Java 11 brings out new features of String class, these features can be found in `strings` package
   - `public String strip()`
   - `public String stripLeading()`
   - `public String stripTrailing()`